phnix-dev/class-name-hider/addons/class_name_hider/README.md

 4. By default, the addon hides all user-created scripts with the `class_name` keyword.
 To keep custom scripts in the `Create New Node` tab, add the folders **name** containing the scripts to the `class_name_hider/excluded_folders` settings.
 5. Click on the button `Project > Tools > Generate class_name Hider Profile`.
 6. Add the generated profile to the `Editor > Manage Editor Features...`, click on the `Import` button and select the `hider_script.profile`.
 Click on `Make current` if necessary.
-7. The class hidden from the editor is in the `disabled_classes' array of the profile.
+7. The class hidden from the editor is in the `disabled_classes` array of the profile.

 ## License